- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - Blepharospasm: It refers eyelid muscles around the eye which close involuntarily.
 This might cause loss of vision, especially while reading, headaches, and eyebrow strain.
 The early symptoms of blepharospasm include increased blink rate (77%), eyelid spasms (66%), eye irritation (55%), midfacial or lower facial spasm (59%), brow spasm (24%), and eyelid tic (22%).

-- Ptosis: Ptosis is may also be called Blepharoptosis.
+- Ptosis: Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
 This might cause a loss of vision, especially while reading, headaches, and eyebrow strain.

 - Lagophthalmos: Patients with lagophthalmos have an inability to close eyelids.
 This might occur, for instance, in patients with Thyroid eye disease.
 Visit the lagophthalmos page for more details.